FSJS25/express-api/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or feedback, please contact us at [your-email@example.com].
+If you have any questions or feedback, please contact us at [admin@gofsjs.com].

 Thank you for using our Express API project!